jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_dates_and_time.rst

 .. image:: _images/working_with_dates_and_times01.png

-To make working with dates and times a little easier the xlsxwriter.lua module provides two date handling methods: :func:`write_date_time` and :func:`write_date_string`.
+To make working with dates and times a little easier the ``xlsxwriter`` module provides two date handling methods: :func:`write_date_time` and :func:`write_date_string`.